Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Cost analysis

 where the first term is the contribution of the independent towers associated with the large rotation blocks, and the second term is from the 1-layer independent towers that deal with the single qubit $\gamma_i$ rotations.
 This way of doing the $\gamma_i$ rotations is more costly in terms of T-count but it reduces the depth of the circuit.

 The expected measurement depth of the circuit is

 Intuitively, when applying $M$ parallel rotations using the repeat-until-success scheme, $M/2$ rotations are expected to fail, which requires a further round of rotations with $M/4$ expected failures, etc. The contribution to depth of this process is captured by the first term of \cref{eq:inde_depth}, which is logarithmic in the number of parallel rotations.
 We provide a derivation of this expected depth in \cref{appx:depth}, with the expression above being a numerical fitting that is within 0.04 of the true expectation for all $m\le10^6$, where $m$ is the number of parallel rotations.
-For completeness, an $n$-layer independent tower uses $6n-5$ qubits and has a measurement depth of $rot_T + 2n$.
+For completeness, an $n$-layer ($n\geq 2$) independent tower uses $6n-5$ qubits and has a measurement depth of $rot_T + 2n$.
+Note that this depth of the independent towers (which act like magic state factories) scales worse than the depth of the phase oracle circuit that consumes the resource states (\cref{eq:inde_depth}).
+Therefore, in the cases where the phase oracle dominates the depth of the full circuit being repeated, one should use $rot_T + 2n$ as the phase oracle depth.
+As the focus of this work is minimising the depth, we note a relevant mitigation: one can break down an $n$-layer independent tower into several shorter towers, e.g. $n-1$ 1-layer towers (in \cref{fig:1layer}) with constant depth, at the cost of consuming more T states.
+The modular nature of the CT blocks makes this reconstruction simple.

+However, in many applications the phase oracle is used as a subroutine of a much longer circuit, and such cases are suitable for the independent towers paradigm.
+For example, in the option pricing application \cite{chakrabarti2021threshold} in the next section, each repetition for amplitude estimation involves preparing Gaussian states, followed by quantum arithmetic, and then applying the phase oracle.
+This allows enough time for resource state production to take place between the instances of the oracle.

 The above expressions are summarised in \cref{tab:expressions}.
 From there it is clear that for repetition count $r=1$, neither catalyst methods give any advantage over direct gate synthesis (without injection).
 However, only a modest number of repetitions is required to reach the break-even point for T-count; for the in-circuit tower it needs